 We are the only tourists.

-I read on Tripadvisor that choosing from these Nyonya dishes is a quite difficult task.
+I read on Tripadvisor that choosing from all the Nyonya dishes here at Nyonya Breeze is a quite difficult task.

 Sambal Udang Petai (prawns and stink beans in a spicy gravy), Otak Otak (steamed spicy fish paste in kaduk leaves), Kari Bak Kut (spicy pork rib curry with potatoes), Inche Kabin (deep-fried chicken with prawn crackers and soy sauce), Jiu Hu Char (stir-fried cuttlefish, pork, turnip, carrot, cabbage, onion and mushrooms), Loh Bak (five spice seasoned pork rolls).